-Our coating division works closely with customers to identify the best combination of coating material and substrate for delivering specific performance characteristics at the lowest cost.
+Our coating division works closely with customers to identify the best combination of coating material for the application and the substrate, delivering specific performance characteristics at the lowest cost.

-We offer thermal spray coating to restore worn components to their original dimensions, to recover mismatched mated parts, and to repair incorrectly machined parts.
+Our thermal spray coating can restore worn components to their original dimensions, recover mismatched mated parts, and repair incorrectly machined parts.

-Performance attributes such as insulation, thermal conductivity, ESD protection, lubricity, and impact, shock, and high-temperature resistance can all be enhanced with the right thermal spray coating.
+Performance attributes such as insulation, thermal conductivity, ESD protection, lubricity, and impact, shock, and high-temperature resistance can all be enhanced with the right thermal spray.

-Application methods include HyperVelocity oxy-fuel spray, wire arc spray, and plasma spray.
+Brodeur’s thermal spray application methods include HyperVelocity oxy-fuel spray (HVOF), wire arc spray, and plasma spray.
 Each technology offers specific benefits, depending on the coating material, the substrate, and the coating thickness applied.

 This process produces coatings equivalent to or better than a detonation gun.
 It is used for some pure metals, alloys and carbides.
 HVOF gives the highest possible bond strength.
 The process propels gases up to 4,500 ft./sec. at 5,200° F.

-The process is comprised of a non-transferred arc system.
+The process consists of a non-transferred arc system.
 It is used principally for ceramics but has the capability to apply some pure metals, alloys and carbides.
 The process propels gases up to 2,000 ft./sec. at 30,000° F.

 Pulp / Paper